jdanil/skunkworks/docs/configuration/husky.md

 Run `commitlint` on commit to enforce commit message conventions.

 Useful for operations that rely on commit message conventions (e.g. semver release, issue tracker integration).

-### `post-checkout`

-Run package manager `install` when changing branches to update dependencies.

-Useful for maintaining environment consistency.

-### `post-merge`

-Run package manager `install` when pulling new changes to update dependencies.

-Useful for maintaining environment consistency.

 ### `pre-commit`